AnthonyLovesCoffee/Efficient-Data-Stream-Anomaly-Detection/README.md

 ## Project Overview

 The goal of this project is to simulate a continuous data stream and detect anomalies in real-time.
 The data consists of a sine wave with occasional random spikes (anomalies).
-Kafka is used to simulate a real-time stream of data, which is also saved locally as a JSON file.
+Kafka is used to simulate a real-time stream of data.

 An anomaly detection algorithm based on the Z-Score method is applied to flag values that deviate significantly from the normal pattern.
 The detected anomalies are visualized using `matplotlib`.